 Day 11: Essaouira (Explore Essaouira At Your Own Pace)

 Free day in which you can decide to explore Essaouira on your own.
 Take a pace or you may want to do some kite surfing and windsurfing.
 Other outdoor sports or activities you may want to take up are horseriding, camel riding along the beach, or quad biking. not to mention that you have to make sure to taste Essaouira’s delicious seafood too.
 Also, there will be time available for shopping.

 In Essaouira, several small art galleries are all over the town.
 Since 1998 Essaouira has been famous for its Gnaoua Festival of World Music.
 Normally, it is in the last week of June.
 It brings artists from all over the world.
 Although focused on Gnaoua music.
 It includes rock, jazz, and reggae.
 In early 1952 the film director and actor Orson Welles made his movie Othello.
 Now there is a square named Orson Welles.
 Or you could just spend the rest of the day relaxing in your hotel.

 Day 12: Essaouira – Marrakech

-About halfway between Essaouira and Marrakesh, you will see enormous Argan trees on both sides of the road.
+Around halfway between Essaouira and Marrakesh, you’ll notice massive Argan trees on both sides of the road.
 The goats climb these trees in a charming view.
-Also, several women’s cooperatives help in producing many products, and it is to prepare couscous, salads.
+Also, several women’s cooperatives help in producing many products, and it is to prepare couscous and salads.
 Also, it is traditionally a treatment for skin diseases before being good enough for cosmetics by European manufacturers.
-A stop at one of these cooperatives is worth it to see how Berber women crush the Argan fruits between hands to extract this precious oil.
+A stop at one of these cooperatives is worth it to see how Berber women crush the Argan fruits between their hands to extract this precious oil.
 Overnight stay at a hotel in Marrakech.

 Day 13: Marrakesh